A Classical Analogue to the Standard Model, Chapter 1: Normalisable quasiparticles on a manifold with anticommuting co-ordinates: The Model

 When $x$ is close to $y$, approximation~\eref{eq:window} yields some insight: under this approximation there are on average exactly $N_0$ fundamental scalar fields $\vp_q$ which each contribute equally to correlator~\eref{eq:Exy}.
 Compare this with the more realistic model where $\bm{f}(x-y)$ is a Gaussian distribution, with an infinite number of fields contributing.
 Each field is then weighted by $\bm{f}(x-y)$, and in the limit $y\rightarrow x$ the sum over these weights tends on average towards $N_0$.

 Recall that any realistic measurement of a correlator over distance $\mc{L}_c$ has a finite resolution $\mc{L}_p$ assumed to satisfy $\mc{L}_p\ll\mc{L}_c$.
-In this limit, termed the low probe energy limit, it is convenient to adopt approximation~\eref{eq:window} and represent short-range background correlators as arising from $N_0$ independent contributions.
+In the limit of sufficiently low probe energy it is convenient to adopt approximation~\eref{eq:window} and represent short-range background correlators as arising from $N_0$ independent contributions.

 In this approximation, recognise that the operator $-\rmi\partial_\mu$ used in construction of the classical field $\varphi_\mu$ has an action on $\vp(x)$ of

 where no special treatment is required for $q=q'$ due to linear independence of the derivative operators $\partial$ and $\bar\partial$.